 - You have allowed a neutral manager or HR professional to review the decision and verify you have a legitimate business reason for the firing

 The bottom line: You must be able to distinguish the termination decision from the protected activity and be confident there’s no connection between the two.

 Secure Your Position with Smart Resources

 The right tools and a clear action plan can help you handle the toughest situations.
-The Progressive Discipline Smart App from HRdirect is ideal for addressing employee discipline issues promptly and appropriately, as well as providing the necessary backup if termination becomes your only option.
+Employee discipline and warning forms help to address issues promptly and appropriately, as well as providing the necessary backup if termination becomes your only option.